Thursday, 21 April 2016

 Salor main carpet fragment, Gulli gul

 We have seen how Islam caused the blooming of an endemic geometric style combined with floral elements.
-Over time, a vegetative décor seems to have replaced the interlacing geometries, yet maintaining the same self-generating structure.
-Vines replaced lines embellished with buds, lotuses, palmettes and leaves.
+Over time, a vegetal décor replaced the interlacing geometries, yet maintaining the same self-generating structure - interlacing vines embellished with buds, lotuses, palmettes and leaves.
 In this regard, the Chinese floral designs circulating in Eurasia since the Han period (200BC-220AD) should be reminded of as one essential influence via silk and pottery.
-From then on, several waves of Chinese art invaded Central Asia, the last during the Liao empire, the Yuan and Timurid period.
+From then on, several waves of Chinese art invaded Central Asia, i.e. during the Liao, Yuan and Timurid periods.

 Eastern Central Asia, silk embroidery, 12th-14th, The Metropolitan